wintercg/proposal-common-minimum-api/asynclocalstorage.md

 will determine if the rejection is handled.
 If it is not, that machinery will *schedule* the asynchronous dispatch of an `unhandledrejection` event.
-The current async context must be captured *at that point* and restored when the 'unhandledrejection` event is actually dispatched.
+The current async context must be captured *at that point* and restored when the `unhandledrejection` event is dispatched.

 When the promise rejection handler is attached inside the `unhandledrejection` event listener, prompting a subsequent dispatch of the `rejectionhandled` event, the value of `als.getStore()` is 'abc', which is propagated to the `rejectionhandled` event when it is dispatched.

-If someone really wants the `unhandledrejection` event to receive the context at the time the promise was created, then the `reject()` should be wrapped using `AsyncResource.bind()`, for instance:
+If someone wants the `unhandledrejection` event to receive the context at the time the promise was created, then the `reject()` should be wrapped using `AsyncResource.bind()`, for instance: